iamatulsingh/virus_in_cpp/README.md

 # virus in cpp

-## THIS PROJECT IS FOR EDUCATIONAL PURPOSE ONLY.
-I'LL NOT RESPONSIBLE FOR ANY MISS USE OF THIS PROJECT.
-USE THIS PROJECT ON YOUR OWN RESPONSIBILITY.
+## THIS SOFTWARE HAS BEEN CREATED PURELY FOR THE PURPOSES OF ACADEMIC RESEARCH AND FOR THE DEVELOPMENT OF EFFECTIVE DEFENSIVE TECHNIQUES, AND IS NOT INTENDED TO BE USED TO ATTACK SYSTEMS EXCEPT WHERE EXPLICITLY AUTHORIZED.
+PROJECT MAINTAINERS ARE NOT RESPONSIBLE OR LIABLE FOR MISUSE OF THE SOFTWARE.
+USE RESPONSIBLY.

 ## How to use
 watch my youtube video that demonstrate how we can use this project.
 Remamber Don't execute this project from compiler else it will make virus to all files in project directory in which it present.
 First debug it and copy executable file to other testing folder.